John Audino

 John Audino (born June 5, 1953) is an American football coach and former player.
-He is the head football coach at La Salle Institute in North Greenbush, New York, a position he had held since 2018.
-Audino served as the head football coach at Kean University from 1990 to 1992 and at Union College in Schenectady, New York from 1992 to 2015.
+He is the special teams coordinator and running backs coach at Marist, a position he had held since 2025.
+Audino served as the head football coach at Kean University from 1990 to 1992, at Union College in Schenectady, New York from 1992 to 2015 and at La Salle Institute in North Greenbush, New York from 2018 to 2024.
 Audino guided the Union Dutchmen to six Eastern College Athletic Conference (ECAC) Northwest Championship titles and four Liberty League titles.

 Audino attended the University of Notre Dame and played on the football team as a running back.
 He received his undergraduate degree in 1975.
 Audino then pursued a master's degree at the University of Albany.
 While there, he worked under head coach Bob Ford as the Great Danes' special teams coordinator.

 Audino then spent the next 13 years as an assistant coach at four different universities until he landed his first head coaching job at Kean University in Union, New Jersey in 1990.
 He only stayed for two seasons, compiling an 8–12 record, before accepting the newly-vacant head coaching position at Union.